-- (a) that business relates to a decision made (whether implemented or not) or action taken by your authority's committees, sub-committees, boards, joint committees or joint subcommittees; and - (b) at the time the decision was made or action was taken, you were a member of the committee, sub-committee, joint committee, board or joint subcommittee mentioned in sub-paragraph (a) and you were present when that decision was made or action was taken. - 10.
-Paragraph 9 does not prevent you attending and participating in a meeting if you are required to attend a meeting of an overview or scrutiny committee, by such committee exercising its statutory powers.
+- 9. You also have a prejudicial interest in any business before an overview and scrutiny committee of your authority (or of a sub-committee of such a committee) where: - that business relates to a decision made (whether implemented or not) or action taken by your authority's committees, sub-committees, boards, joint committees or joint subcommittees; and - (b) at the time the decision was made or action was taken, you were a member of the committee, sub-committee, joint committee, board or joint sub-committee mentioned in sub-paragraph (a) and you were present when that decision was made or action was taken. - 10.
+Paragraph 9 does not prevent you attending and participating in a meeting if you are required to attend a meeting of an overview or scrutiny committee, by such committee exercising its statutory powers. - N.B.
+Paragraphs 9 and 10 above apply to Members when participating in joint or combined authority committee meetings that have been established for the conduct of overview and scrutiny committee functions.